RubixML/ML/docs/neural-network/hidden-layers/dropout.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/Layers/Dropout.php">[source]</a></span>

 # Dropout
-Dropout is a regularization technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data.
-It works by temporarily disabling neurons during each training pass.
-It also is a very efficient way of performing model averaging with neural networks.
+Dropout is a regularization technique to reduce overfitting in neural networks by preventing complex co-adaptations on training data.
+It works by temporarily disabling output nodes during each training pass.
+It also acts as an efficient way of performing model averaging with the parameters of neural networks.

 ### Parameters
 | # | Param | Default | Type | Description |